 Students can be granted conditional acceptance pending completion of our program or a passing TOEFL score, assuming they meet all other University admission requirements.
 Eligible students are also able to earn a part-time recommendation after successful completion of a semester at ERLI, which allows them to begin their University studies while continuing their English-language studies.
 Embry-Riddle Language Institute students have full access to all Embry-Riddle facilities.

 Embry-Riddle Aeronautical University

 3700 Willow Creek Road

 (800) 888-3728 -or- (928) 777-6600

-In order to help students fulfill the English proficiency requirement, Embry-Riddle in Prescott works as a cooperating school with two agencies: Students wishing to fulfill the English requirement outside of Embry-Riddle are encouraged to contact Associates in Cultural Exchange (ACE) and ELS Language Centers.
-If you meet all other admission criteria beside the TOEFL requirement, Embry-Riddle - Prescott can conditionally admit you while you study English with ACE or ELS Language Centers.
+In order to help students fulfill the English proficiency requirement, Embry-Riddle in Prescott works as a cooperating school with another English language education provider, ELS Language Centers.
+Students wishing to fulfill the English requirement outside of Embry-Riddle are encouraged to contact ELS Language Centers.
+If you meet all other admission criteria beside the TOEFL requirement, Embry-Riddle - Prescott can conditionally admit you while you study English with ELS Language Centers.

-Upon completion of Level 6 with ACE or Level 112 with ELS Language Centers, you can be fully admitted to begin your studies at Embry-Riddle – Prescott.
+Upon completion of Level 112 with ELS Language Centers, you can be fully admitted to begin your studies at Embry-Riddle – Prescott.

 Please visit the ELS Language Centers website at http://www.els.edu for more information.